PRECIPICE OF SURVIVAL

 The net result of all these traits is that sea otters are especially susceptible to human-induced stressors in their environment, and like the proverbial canary in a coal mine, they represent effective sentinels of the health of coastal oceans.
 Their utility as a sentinel (or indicator) of ecosystem health is further increased by their near-shore distribution, their extraordinary appeal to the general public (a fact that generates community support for monitoring efforts), and because they are relatively easy to observe.

-WERC researchers are involved in collaborative studies with scientists from the USGS Alaska Science Center, California Department of Fish and Game, Monterey Bay Aquarium, University of California at Santa Cruz, University of California at Davis, and Smithsonian Institute.
+WERC researchers are involved in collaborative studies with scientists from the USGS Alaska Science Center, California Department of Fish and Wildlife, Monterey Bay Aquarium, University of California at Santa Cruz, University of California at Davis, and Smithsonian Institute.

 To learn more about the ecology of the southern sea otter, scientists have implanted VHF radio transmitters and time-depth recorders (TDRs) in sea otters at multiple sites throughout the range.
 These radiotagged otters are then followed closely by fieldworkers for up to 5 years to monitor their survival, reproductive success, behavior and vital signs as they dive and forage for food.